-**For some reason, I was less impressed on this particular visit.
+**For some reason, I was less impressed on this visit.
 The lobsters were good but they weren’t like WHOA, as compared to when I ate here when they first opened.
-Anyway the only reason we went for lobster was because the Boy hadn’t tried it before and I really wanted to get his opinion on it lol so now that we’ve had it, this’ll be a one off thing.
-UNLESS OF COURSE THERE ARE MORE MEDIA REVIEWS HEHEHE
+Law of diminishing returns in action?

-My favourite is the cheese so I ordered a basket all for myself hahaha glutton.
+My favourite is the cheese so I ordered a basket all for myself hahaha.
 I could probably eat 20+ of these but wallet lol.

-TOTAL DAMAGE: RM100 (probably the most expensive I’ve ever had for a breakfast lol).
+RM100 (probably the most expensive I’ve ever had for a breakfast).